 When the weather outside becomes treacherous to drive in and the frigid temperatures make it miserable to go outside, it is nice to stay inside and stay snuggled by the fire.

 Tuscan slow Cooked Braised Beef in Wine Sauce is a great weekend meal to prepare while you are tending to all of your other holiday affairs such as gift wrapping, tree decorating, carving pumpkins, writing holiday cards or even baking holiday cookies.
 This recipe takes no effort at all to prepare and is a wonderful one pot dish.
-You may also want to try our Crazy Easy Italian Slow Cooker Pot Roast.
+You may also want to try our Crazy Easy Italian Slow Cooker Pot Roast or our Pressure Cooker Oxtail Stew.

 Stove Top, Oven or Slow Cooker Options